Youth Justice Strategy evidence

 Data sources

-The department has drawn data from a range of sources in the development of the Youth Justice Strategy.
+The department has drawn data from a range of sources in the development of the strategy.
 Published data for Queensland youth justice include:

 In addition, unpublished data and advice from a range of sources was incorporated: